pysat/pysat/docs/examples.rst

   vefi.download(start, stop)

-If you already have a lot of vefi dc magnetometer data on your system, you can limit your analysis with the bounds command.
+If you already have a lot of VEFI magnetometer data on your system, you can limit your analysis with the bounds command.
 Note that leaving bounds undefined will use all available downloaded data by default.

 .. code:: python